murex/mikado-testbuilders-kata/workshop/1 - Introduction.md

 > Introduce yourself to a person seated next to you.
 Tell this person why you
 > are here and what you want to learn from this workshop.

+## Before we start!

+On a piece of paper, note down your 1-2 expectation(s) out of this workshop.

 ## Organization of this workshop

 During this workshop, you'll first fix a bug in an existing, untested app and